Texans draft picks 2023: All of Houston’s selections, NFL draft results, team order - ProFootballTalk

 The Texans have 12 picks in this year’s draft, including two in the top-12 overall.
 Houston’s own pick is second overall, while they also have the Browns first round pick (12th overall) from the Deshaun Watson trade.
 Quarterback is the biggest question with Houston, which is still looking to find Watson’s replacement.
 Davis Mills, who the Texans drafted in the third round in 2021, has just five wins in 26 starts over his first two seasons in the league.

-Click here for the entire 2023 NFL Draft order and keep reading to see what picks the Texans will make in the 2023 NFL Draft.
+Click here for the entire 2023 NFL Draft order and keep reading to see who the Texans will take in the 2023 NFL Draft.
 Coverage of the latest news and updates from around the NFL is available all year round from Pro Football Talk on Peacock and the NFL on NBC YouTube Channel.

 Houston Texans 2023 NFL Draft picks: